Quantcast

-Mini Halloween Witch’s Brooms
+Mini Yarn Halloween Witch Brooms

-These Mini Witch Brooms, a type of yarn Pom Pom, are the perfect size for Barbie or Spiderman.
+These Mini Yarn Witch Brooms, a type of yarn Pom Pom, are the perfect size for Barbie or Spiderman.
 Whether your kids use them for their toys to take flight or you add them as a decoration to your own little witch, they’re easy and fun to make.

 • Yarn – brown or yellow